Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Visit Kongobu-ji Temple, the headquarters of Shingon Buddhism, and an architectural gem that showcases the exquisite artistry of traditional Japanese craftsmanship.

-Explore the temple’s elegant halls with intricate wood carvings, gold-leaf paintings, and exquisite sliding screen panels.
-Wander through the temple’s Banryutei Rock Garden, the largest rock garden in Japan, where carefully arranged stones and raked gravel symbolize a vast, cosmic landscape.
+Explore the temple’s elegant halls, which feature intricate wood carvings, gold-leaf paintings, and exquisite sliding screen panels.
+Then, wander through the temple’s Banryutei Rock Garden, the largest rock garden in Japan, where carefully arranged stones and raked gravel symbolize a vast, cosmic landscape.

 Garan

 Garan is a sacred complex of Architectural Wonders.
-Marvel at the awesome beauty of Garan, Mount Koya’s central temple complex, and the spiritual core of Koyasan.
+Marvel at its awesome beauty, Mount Koya’s central temple complex, and Koyasan’s spiritual core.

 Admire the striking vermilion Konpon Daito Pagoda, a symbol of the cosmic Buddha, and the impressive Kondo Hall, which hosts important religious ceremonies and events.
 Explore the many smaller halls and pagodas that dot the complex, each with its unique history and significance.